EderIRE/friends-robot/README.md

-Amazing tutorial to creat a React-App at Zero to Mastery Academy.
+Amazing tutorial to create a React-App at Zero to Mastery Academy.
 # friends-robot